Sausage and Lentil Soup

 Notes

-If you don't have homemade stock, use 3 cans chicken broth plus a little water.
+Homemade chicken stock would be great for this recipe, but if you don't have that just use 3 cans chicken broth plus a little water.

 Recipe created by Kalyn.